ahilmathew/sample-infra-tf/README.md

 * A simple REST API app with NodeJS and Express.
     * This application serves the file `/etc/resource.log` created by the above health check script on `<ec2_public_ipv4_dns>/logs` via the nginx proxy.

+### Security

+* The application is hosted inside a VPC in AWS.
+* The EC2 security group can be locked down so that it can only be accessed from specific IP CIDRs.
+Check the `ingress_cidr` terraform variable that you can set.
+* Firewalld has been installed on EC2 instance to improve security.
 ## How to deploy

 ### Pre-requisites